 Enable Synology DSM SSH service

-In order for the terminal to be accessible via SSH, the SSH service must be activated in the DSM Control Panel, under Terminal & SNMP, in order to make the Icon Terminal & SNMP visible, Advanced Mode is selected at the top right.
+In order for the terminal to be accessible via SSH, the SSH service must be activated in the DSM Control Panel, under Terminal & SNMP.
+To make shure the Icon Terminal & SNMP is visible, Advanced Mode is selected at the top right.